ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 3. The time consumed by TCD
 4. The time consumed by OTCD
 5. Total number of obtained temporal k-core in query

+## Contact
+If you have any questions, contact us by sending an email to clock@whu.edu.cn / thomasyang@whu.edu.cn